DeepThinkers-Rrsearch/back-end/README.md

    - The project includes both `railway.toml` and `Dockerfile`
    - Railway will automatically detect and use Docker if Nixpacks fails

-3. **Optimize dependencies**:
+3. **Automatic version resolution**:
-   - Uses CPU-only PyTorch for faster builds
+   - Uses latest compatible package versions
-   - Specific dependency versions for stability
+   - No version conflicts or pinned dependency issues
-   - Excluded unnecessary packages like Streamlit
+   - Faster dependency resolution

 ## Configuration